macdevopsyvr/macdevopsyvr.github.io/index.md

 ### Call for proposals is now CLOSED:

 Thank you for all of the excellent presentation proposals.
 The schedule is now available.
-See the workshops tab.
+See the workshops tab for the Day 1 and Day 2 schedules.

 ## REGISTRATION: